cjneidhart/brick/website/docs/special-names.md

 For a passage named `myMacro`, using it as `@myMacro` is effectively the same as using `@include("myMacro")`.
 The only difference is the slightly shorter syntax.

-For now, there is no way for `macro`-tagged passages to access their arguments or children.
+For now, there is no way for `macro`-tagged passages to receive arguments or children.
 This may change in the future.

 ## Story Variables